 Foods of The Bible

-Now, if you want to eat healthy, start by opening your bible to Deuteronomy 8:8, and you will find that the Israelites if they would listen, stumbled onto something.
-I call them the seven “antioxidants” of the bible.
+Looking for a healthy biblical diet?
+If you want to eat healthy, start by opening your bible to Deuteronomy 8:8, and you will find that the Israelites if they would listen, stumbled onto something.
+I call them the seven "antioxidants" of the bible.
 Keep in mind that the “number seven” means spiritual completeness.
 God brought them to a land of brooks of water, of fountains and depths that spring out of valleys and hills; A land of wheat, and barley, and vines, and fig trees, and pomegranates; a land of oil olive, and honey.
 (Deuteronomy 8:8).
 Lets break it down a little and see what our Heavenly Father instructed them to eat.

 Wheat: 100% whole wheat is refined as little as possible and can contain as much as 30% of your recommended daily fiber intake.
 It is also high in manganese and magnesium.
 (Increases energy level and lowers your risk of type-2 diabetes and gallstones).

 Barley: High in fiber and is good for the intestinal health.
 (It can also lower cholesterol and reduce your risk of colon cancer, typr-2 diabetes and is also know to reduce symptoms of arthritis).